 - A. In order to expedite achieving of the utilization goals established in accordance with this chapter, the following utilization requirements shall apply to all competitive bids and other responses to solicitation: - 1.
-For all purchasing, service, and concession contracts and construction contracts under ten thousand dollars, the following percentage factor shall be used in determining which responding party is the lowest responsible bidder: - a.
+For all purchasing, service, and concession contracts and all architectural and engineering contracts, consultant contracts and construction contracts under ten thousand dollars, the ((following percentage factor)) director, with the advice of the administrator, shall determine a percentage factor appropriate to offset the effects of discrimination in the industry involved, which percentage shall be used in determining which responding party is the lowest responsible bidder or best proposal:

+((a.
 Where a contract does not require and/or responding parties do not plan to use subcontractors, suppliers or other businesses in similar assisting roles, responding parties whose bids are within five percent of the bid made by the lowest responsive bidder shall be ranked as follows: